dennisnordberg/julia-school/content/julia/dataframes.md

 In the `item` column, `%Lunar Rover` should be `Lunar Rover`.

 Let's clean that up too.
 But we'll need to be careful---we don't want to remove the percentage sign from `30% Sun Filter`.
-After all, it's a thirty per cent sun filter, and that's how it should stay.

 Read on to see how to do this.
-We're going to use regex.

 ## How to "find and replace" with regex in a Julia dataframe

 We're going to use regex (regular expressions) to do our find and replace.

-It looks like this:
+The code looks like this:

-### Code for playing along

 ```
 for i in eachrow(inventory)